 Under California Rule of Court 9.9.5, all inactive licensed attorneys must be fingerprinted prior to being placed on active status.
-As such, prior to submitting your request to Transfer to Active Status form please review and complete the fingerprinting rule requirements.
-A status change to active will be effective upon the State Bar’s receipt of the Request to Transfer to active Status form and compliance with the fingerprinting requirement.
+As such, before you submit your Request to Transfer to Active Status form, please review and complete the fingerprinting rule requirements.
+This is a one-time requirement.
+A status change to active will be effective upon the State Bar’s receipt of the Request to Transfer to Active Status form and compliance with the fingerprinting requirement.
 Additionally, if applicable, once the annual fees have been adjusted, payment will be expected promptly.
 See the full fingerprinting rule requirements information.

-Submit the Transfer of Estate Planning Documents form to notify the State Bar of California that an attorney is no longer practicing law in the field of Estate Planning and has transferred documents.
+Please submit the Transfer of Estate Planning Documents form to notify the State Bar that you are no longer practicing law in the field of Estate Planning and have transferred documents.

 For questions, please email the Office of Attorney Regulation at AttorneyRegulation@calbar.ca.gov.